janelia-cellmap/schemas/multiscale.md

     ├── (required) s1 (required) {"downsamplingFactors": [a,b,c]}
     ...
 ```
-Like the deprecated `n5-viewer` style, scale levels must be datasets in the same group with names `s{N}`, where `N` is the scale level starting at `s0` (full resolution).
-Both `n5-viewer` styles explicitly store the base resolution in one group-level attribute, and infer the resolution for different scale levels by combining that base resolution with the dataset-level `downsamplingFactors` attribute.
+* Like the deprecated `n5-viewer` style, scale levels must be datasets in the same group with names `s{N}`, where `N` is the scale level starting at `s0` (full resolution).
+* Both `n5-viewer` styles explicitly store the base resolution in one group-level attribute, and infer the resolution for different scale levels by combining that base resolution with the dataset-level `downsamplingFactors` attribute.
 This allows changing the resolution of all pyramid levels by adjusting a single attribute.
-However, the lack of `resolution` and `offset` attributes for the scale level datasets means they cannot be viewed in world coordinates outside the context of the entire pyramid group.
-Additonally, this approach "overloads" dataset names, and this approach silently assumes a specific form of downsampling that applies an increasing coordinate offset to each scale level.
+* The lack of `resolution` and `offset` attributes for the scale level datasets means they cannot be viewed in world coordinates outside the context of the entire pyramid group.
+* The offset for each scale level are not specified.
+This approach silently assumes a specific form of downsampling that applies an increasing coordinate offset to each scale level.

 ### New proposed COSEM style:
 ```